 Employee NewsResource Information & Letters from Administration

 This page is devoted to Thomas Allen employees.
 It is intended to share key information and updates.
 It is here to support you.
 To begin, watch this video and know that you are valued!
-The work you do is essential, and we recognize that COVID-19 is creating added struggles & sacrifices.
+The work you do is essential.
 You have our gratitude for your initiative and your heart.
 Further, your efforts to adapt, be resourceful, creative, and innovative are helping others across Minnesota every day.
 Thank you!

 This resource offers a plethora of tools to help overcome stressful, challenging, and overwhelming moments.
 Examples include calming music, guided meditation, coloring books, journals, puzzles, brain breaks, and more!

 Credits to: Monticello Public School District and their partners: Created with inspiration from Osseo Area Schools ALC, Sacramento City Unified, Wayzata Public Schools, St. Croix River Education District, District 196.